Sagrí - temple of Démeter - Pýrgos Bazéou - Damariónas - Chalkí

 You continue on the asphalt road for another couple of hundred metres, until you get to a little concrete road off the right – there is a signpost to Kanakári.
 The nice little avenue meanders midst broom and flowers (on the 20th of May 2004); on the way you can also notice that modern Greeks often construct their houses in the same manner as the ancient living towers.
 In the deserted village of Kanakári you keep to the left and you thus get to a larger asphalt road: on the opposite side you find a church with the impressive name of Iera Mitrópolis Paronaxias Evangelismós tis Theotókou, with a wonderfully shaded front garden; next to it you find the ruins of a tower, which is for sale…

 You descend to the left of the church and the tower, on a staircase and a concrete slope.
 Straight ahead you then find a narrow path between lots of weeds – in front you can see a mill and even higher up there is the town of Ano Sagrí.
 You go down for a couple of minutes and you then go up again on a nicely tiled trail (which is not to be found on the map).
 After some five minutes you get to the left of the mill; you continue on a concrete road, past the first houses, and you then zigzag through the town of Ano Sagrí.
 You walk on a paved road and all the time you go in the same south-south-eastern direction.
 If you are lucky you will manage to reach the other side of the village, near the deserted monastery of Agios Elefthérios.
 Opposite this monastery and towards the left you find the monument for Xenákis.
+In front of you, you see a hiking sign to the "Naós Dímitras" + a red and white trail marker [7].

 The temple is situated in a beautiful landscape, with a panoramic view on a pleasant valley towards the south.
 The temple itself dates from the 6th century BC and in the 5th century AD it was converted into a church.
 Later on it was completely destroyed and many parts of the church were used to build the chapel of Agios Ioánnis and even some farms in the neighbourhood.
 Only in 1949 the site of the temple was discovered and after endless searching and puzzling a large part of the temple and of the Christian basilica was reconstructed – the result is really quite impressive.
 The site is beautifully laid out and a short walk brings you to the small but interesting museum.